lweitkamp/option-critic-pytorch/README.md

 # Option Critic
 This repository is a PyTorch implementation of the paper "The Option-Critic Architecture" by Pierre-Luc Bacon, Jean Harb and Doina Precup [arXiv](https://arxiv.org/abs/1609.05140).
 It is mostly a rewriting of the original Theano code found [here](https://github.com/jeanharb/option_critic) into PyTorch.
+The main difference is that this implementation uses a single optimizer for both options and critic.

 ## Feature based deep-option critic